Aira

 Aira images are private.
 Use the access token provided to you:

-echo $AIRA_REGISTRY_TOKEN | docker login ghcr.io -u aira-verify --password-stdin
+echo $AIRA_REGISTRY_TOKEN | docker login ghcr.io -u aira-proof --password-stdin

 Step 2: Create the project directory